Never before have you been able to manage your FBA business in one spot, from finding a product all the way to monitoring profits.

 How can Sales Analytics help you?

-Sales Analytics arms you with a variety of features that help you collect and make sense of your key Amazon financial metrics such as sales, revenue, costs, expenses and profits, so you can take charge of your FBA finances.
+Sales Analytics arms you with a variety of features that help you collect and make sense of your key Amazon financial metrics such as sales, revenue, costs, expenses, Amazon advertising costs (also called PPC), and profits, so you can take charge of your FBA finances.

 Know your real-time sales.
 As shoppers purchase your products on Amazon, you get instant visibility into what they’re buying and how they’re buying it.